Natural Resources Management, B.S.

 The natural resources management program prepares students to care for the land- and water-based ecosystems of Michigan and beyond, as well as to serve the people whose well-being depends on these resources.

+Students learn how to apply scientific knowledge to address environmental issues related to ecology, conservation, and sustainability.
 The Bachelor of Science (B.S.) in natural resources management offers students a variety of academic options to pursue:

 - General natural resources management degree